hotkit/test-ios/README.md

 ## Troubleshooting

 * If you get "unkown project reference" errors on the _iOS Test Runner_ project then:
+    1. From the _Product_ menu choose _Clean Build Folder_
-    1. Exit Xcode
+    2. Exit Xcode
-    2. `git stash` or `git reset --hard` to get the project back into a known state
+    3. `git stash` or `git reset --hard` to get the project back into a known state
-    3. Re-run `./cpp/refresh`
+    4. Re-run `./cpp/refresh`
-    4. Open Xcode again
+    5. Open Xcode again